Local structure of idempotent algebras I: Thin edges

 {\sc Claim 2.} $f(a, b_k) = f(b_k, a) = b_k$.

 Since $b_k\in \zB_{k+1} = \Sg{a, b_{k+1}}$, there is a term operation $t$ such that $b_k = t(a, b_{k+1})$.
 Let $s(x, y) = t(x, f(x, f(y, x)))$.
 For this operation we have

 This means that $ab_k$ is a semilattice edge, and the congruence witnessing it is the equality relation.
-Since $\zA$ is smooth, every its thick semilattice edge is a subalgebra, and by the choice of $f$, it is a semilattice operation on every such pair.
+Since $\zA$ is smooth, every one of its thick semilattice edge is a subalgebra, and by the choice of $f$, it is a semilattice operation on every such pair.
+Moreover, by Claim~1 $f(a, b_k) = f(b_k, a) = b_k$.

 Let $\ell$ be the maximal among the numbers chosen as before Claim 2 for all pairs $a, b$ with $f(a, b)\ne a$.
 Let $f_0 = f$, and $f_{i+1}(x, y) = f(x, f(f_i(x, y), x))$ for $i\ge 0$.
 Let also $f' = f_\ell$.